Jeff Beck with the Jan Hammer Group Live

 Jeff Beck with the Jan Hammer Group Live is a live album by Jeff Beck, released in 1977 on Epic Records.

 Recording

+The album featured live versions of three tracks from the Jeff Beck 1975 studio album Blow by Blow, "Scatterbrain", "Freeway Jam", and "She's a Woman" plus four compositions by Jan Hammer, "Darkness/Earth in Search of a Sun" from the 1975 album The First Seven Days, "Full Moon Boogie" and "Earth (Still Our Only Home)" from the 1974 album Like Children by Jan Hammer and Jerry Goodman, and "Blue Wind" from the 1976 Jeff Beck studio album Wired.

 No precise dates and locations are given for the live recordings.
 The tour began in June 1976 and ended in February 1977, with 117 shows performed.

 A&R man Tom Werman suggested that the date at the Astor Theater in Reading, PA (31 August 1976) yielded the best performances, and was going to provide the bulk of the album at the time of his involvement in the project.
 Beck mixed this along with other recordings at Allen Toussaint's studio in New Orleans.

 Then Jan Hammer decided to mix the album himself, and did so with Dennis Weinreich at Scorpio Sound Studios in London, England.

 The stereo spectrum of this album duplicates the stage set-up with guitar positioned center right, keyboards center left, violin right and drums and bass center.

+Reception

+The album peaked at number 23 on the Billboard 200 album chart, number 24 on the Canadian RPM chart, number 67 on the Kent Music Report in Australia, and number 9 on the Japanese chart.
+The album was certified Gold in the U.S. by the RIAA.